EduardoDiezBaez/datasciencecoursera/README.md

 - This _README.md_ to be shown as default in my Gith directory
 - The _HelloWorld.Rmd_ file for the first submission of the course, pretty good.
-- The _HelloWorld.md_, not really interesting at all
+- The _simpleHelloWorld.md_, not really interesting at all
 - The _HelloWorld.pdf_, an automatic nice looking output (if you have a LaTeX installation like I do.)
 - Another output _HelloWorld.html_ from my RStudio installation